ckesanapalli/davidschirduan.github.io/_posts/2018-11-03-BoneMarshesTwist.md

 ## Good idea?
 Weird?
 Too complicated?

 In playtesting, it's worked out pretty well.
 The players start off keeping good notes and a solid map.
 Then when they hit the rotating section there is a great scramble to find a way to map the spinning.
 Is it just this hex spinning?
 The whole marsh?
+How fast?

+Hopefully the hexes and the timekeeping provide a structure they can use to solve the puzzle.
 Is this a good puzzle?
 Too much for your group?
 Too silly?

 Let me know what you think in the comments.
 Thanks for your time and feedback.